muxriddin-web/Xogame/README.md

 **Tic Tac Toe Pro** is a modern, web-based implementation of the classic Tic Tac Toe game.
 Designed with a clean, responsive interface and powered by efficient game logic, it delivers a fun and engaging experience for players of all skill levels.

-Whether you want to play against a friend on the same device or challenge a smart AI opponent, **Tic Tac Toe Pro** offers smooth gameplay, modern visuals, and an enjoyable gaming experience.
+Whether you want to play against a friend on the same device or challenge a smart Bot opponent, **Tic Tac Toe Pro** offers smooth gameplay, modern visuals, and an enjoyable gaming experience.

 ---

 # ✨ Features

-## 🤖 Intelligent AI Bot
+## 🤖 Intelligent Bot

-Challenge an intelligent AI opponent designed to provide a fun and competitive experience.
+Challenge an intelligent Bot opponent designed to provide a fun and competitive experience.

 ## 📊 Live Statistics